Quick Summary :-

 Analogy

 Project Orchestration & Leadership Skills: These are the project management, leadership, and communication skills necessary to orchestrate the totality of a building project.
-When leading large teams at Meta or Google, we need extraordinary soft skills to harmonise vision and execution across business units.
+When leading large teams at Meta or Google, we need extraordinary soft skills to harmonize vision and execution across business units.

 How to acquire?

-• Practice active listening and communication.
+- Practice active listening and communication.

-• Engage in active team projects (pair programming).
+- Engage in active team projects (pair programming).

-• Leverage project management software; prioritise.
+- Leverage project management software; prioritize.

-• Dedicate time to learning new technology.
+- Dedicate time to learning new technology.

 Frequently Asked Questions